Salons, retail, and restaurants can reopen soon at 25% occupancy, Gary mayor says

 Masks available

 The city recently received 50,000 donated masks for residents, said Dr. Roland Walker, who heads up the city's health department.
-Masks can be picked up outside the Hudson-Campbell Fitness Center near City Hall.
+The city began distributing the masks outside the Hudson-Campbell Fitness Center on Friday.
+For more information, call City Hall at (219) 881-1300.

 Illinois protests